Scenarios and Innovation: How Do the Differing Contexts of Multiple Scenarios Help Drive Innovation?

 When discussing scenarios and innovation, I am often asked how scenario planning helps drive innovation.
 Here are six key points to consider:

 - Scenarios drive innovation when organizations anthropomorphize them by directing questions toward the narratives.
-If I facilitate a session on the future of cities, I might ask (in the context of a set of scenarios on the future of work or the future of education), ‘What kind of cities would this future need?’
+If I facilitate a session on the future of cities, I might ask (in the context of a set of scenarios on the future of work or education), ‘What kind of cities would this future need?’
 The scenarios create a space, a canvas, for answering the question in ways that they would not be answered if people were left to their own linear paths through personal imagination.
 Scenarios create a safe, shared space to unleash creativity that would never happen in the confines of official futures or unarticulated, unshared futures.

 Scenarios and Innovation: A Note on the Public Sector